 This shampoo can be used all over the baby’s body, so if the cradle cap appears on more than just the top of the head, this is a safe shampoo to use anywhere on the body. simply put some of the shampoo into the bathwater so the water and the shampoo can reach some of the hard to reach places.

 It is a tear free shampoo, however as with any shampoo that gets into the eye it could irritate the baby, so be careful when washing the baby’s head.
-We recommend using a small amount of water when pouring over the head to wash out the shampoo.
+We recommend using a small number of water when pouring over the head to wash out the shampoo.

 This shampoo also smells great and is good for treating cradle cap and other skin irritations.

 |No harsh chemicals||Nozzle can break off the bottle if not used gently|

 The Happy Cappy Shampoo is paediatrian approved and is developed to fight flaking, scaling and itching skin.
 This is the first FDA approved approved over the counter cradle cap shampoo which can also double as a body wash for your little one.

 This is a fragrance free, dye free, paraben free, alcohol free, sulfate free, BPA free, and cruelty free formula and it’s Vegan too.

 This is a great choice for parents who are dealing with cradle cap because the shampoo can be used on all family members as a shampoo or body wash when the baby is cradle cap free.

 |Ingredients||Contains active ingredient, pyrithione zinc, which has been proven safe and effective for many decades for relief of dandruff & seborrheic dermatitis.
 It also contains the natural ingredient Licorice Root Extract to help soothe redness.|

 |Created by Pediatrician||Not all babies seem to see improvement (4% of 750 reviewers stated this)|